denoland/std/http/README.md

 await serve(handleStringArray);
 ```

-As `serve` only accepts `Handler`, Typescript will also stop you from passing it
+As `serve` only accepts a `Handler`, Typescript will also stop you from passing
-an unterminated chain:
+it an unterminated chain:

 ```typescript
 const handleStringArray = chain(yaml)